 The condition develops gradually over months to years.
 Symptom onset occurs so slowly that patients adapt without recognizing significant changes in their health and function.

 Healthcare providers often attribute symptoms to other conditions.
-Depression, diabetes, and hypertension frequently mask underlying sleep apnea diagnosis.
+Depression, diabetes, and hypertension frequently mask underlying obstructive sleep apnea diagnosis.

 Sleep fragmentation prevents restorative sleep cycles.
 REM and deep sleep disruption creates widespread physiological dysfunction beyond simple tiredness.
+Learn more about improving your sleep quality.

 We asked Dr. Michael Grandner, Sleep Expert and Professor of Neuroscience and Physiological Sciences, about diagnostic challenges.
-He says: "Atypical symptoms often delay sleep apnea recognition significantly."
+He says: "Atypical symptoms often delay obstructive sleep apnea recognition significantly."
 This highlights how non-obvious presentations complicate early detection.

-Morning headaches occur in 74% of sleep apnea patients compared to 18% of healthy individuals.
+Morning headaches occur in 74% of obstructive sleep apnea patients compared to 18% of healthy individuals.
 These headaches typically resolve within 4 hours without medication treatment.

 Carbon dioxide retention during breathing interruptions causes cerebral blood vessel dilation.
 Increased intracranial pressure creates mechanical headache pain upon awakening.